-The Virginia Museum of History & Culture currently offers three teachers institutes along with teacher workshops.
+The Virginia Museum of History & Culture currently offers two teachers institutes along with teacher workshops.

 Weinstein Properties Story of Virginia Teachers Institute

 Exceptionally well-planned, executed institute that provides a history teacher with superb tools, regardless of the subject he/she teaches.
 My enhanced knowledge of archaeology, anthropology, ethnology, and linguistics will definitely benefit me in my World History classroom.

 The Weinstein Properties Story of Virginia Teachers Institute is a week-long program that is offered twice each summer at the Virginia Museum of History & Culture.
 Open to all Virginia public and private school K-12 educators, this institute provides teachers with an overview of the rich history of Virginia from the earliest habitation to the present.
 Participating teachers will explore the vast collections of the Virginia Museum of History & Culture and learn how to teach their students to analyze primary sources and use historical thinking skills.

 In conjunction with Longwood University, the Virginia Museum of History & Culture announces its Weinstein Properties Story of Virginia Teachers Institutes for 2018.

 Earn re-certification points while exploring the history of Virginia, project-based learning, and teaching with primary sources!
 Choose between two sessions: July 9-13 or July 23-27.